-With omnichannel technology it makes no difference, all the customer information, previous interactions with your business etc is immediately available to any call centre agent so the conversation can easily move between channels = much better customer experience.
+With omnichannel technology it makes no difference, all the customer information, previous interactions with your business etc is immediately available to any call centre agent so the conversation can easily move between channels resulting in a much better customer experience.

 I’m yet to see many call centres (and by default the entire business) have a fully functional omnichannel environment.

-More importantly, though I’m still trying to work out why Cadbury Snack has Turkish Delight.
+More importantly, though I’m still trying to work out why Cadbury Snack has the Turkish Delight flavour?

 That’s just gross.